ncatlab/nlab-content/pages/2/6/1/8/18162/content.md

 Note that we have defined surjectivity with help of a simplest counterexample: the map on the left is perhaps the simplest example of a non-surjective map.
 We shall see that this pattern holds in other examples as well.
-Part of the reason that a map never has the left lifting property with respect to itself unless it is an isomorphism, and thus taking the lifting prperty is a simplest way to define a class of morphism not containing a given counterexample or without a given property in a matter useful in a diagram chasing computation.
+Part of the reason is that a map never has the left lifting property with respect to itself unless it is an isomorphism, and thus taking the lifting property is a simplest way to define a class of morphism not containing a given counterexample or without a given property in a matter useful in a diagram chasing computation.

 \linebreak